Who can join?

-Active Membership is open to all regular physicians and Doctors of Osteopathic Medicine (D.O.) licensed to practice medicine in any state or territory of the United States and in the District of Columbia.
+Active Membership is open to all physicians (MD/DO/MBBS) and podiatrists (DPM) licensed to practice medicine in any state or territory of the United States and in the District of Columbia.

 Associate Membership is open to 1) physicians who are members of chartered medical organizations in non-U.S. countries, 2) U.S. physicians who are located in foreign countries engaged in medical missionary work, 3) physicians and non-physicians engaged full-time in academic teaching in an accredited medical school and not engaged in clinical practice, and/or (4) Allied Health Professionals.

-Post Graduate Physician Membership is open to physicians in training in an accredited medical education program.
+Resident and Fellow Membership is open to physicians and podiatrists in training in an accredited medical or podiatric medical residency/fellowship or enrolled in a postgraduate program.

 Student Membership is open to students duly matriculated in an accredited medical school.